-Carmel Montessori School is dedicated to providing your child with an organized and stimulating space to help them focus and develop a love for learning.
+Carmel Montessori School is a pre-K and kindergarten program dedicated to providing your child with an organized and stimulating space to help them focus and develop a love for learning.
 We offer a safe environment where your child may make lasting friendships, focus on learning and growing, and have fun!

-Carmel Montessori School is on the beautiful campus of St. Christopher's in Carmel, Indiana.
+Carmel Montessori School is a Montessori preschool through kindergarten, on the beautiful campus of St. Christopher's in Carmel, Indiana.
 We are located on the Northeast corner of Main Street and Meridian (US 31).

 Carmel Montessori School is a non-religious, non-denominational,